xpack/web-doxygen/website/docs/manual/pages/additional.md

 </div>

-You'll note that the <a href="/web-doxygen/docs/pages/commands/#cmdmainpage">\mainpage</a> command was used, which tells Doxygen to use this page as, well, the main page.
-For other pages, prefix them with the <a href="/web-doxygen/docs/pages/commands/#cmdpage">\page</a> command.
+You'll note that the <a href="/web-doxygen/docs/pages/commands/#cmdmainpage">\\mainpage</a> command was used, which tells Doxygen to use this page as, well, the main page.
+For other pages, prefix them with the <a href="/web-doxygen/docs/pages/commands/#cmdpage">\\page</a> command.

-By default Doxygen will not know about these custom files, so we'll need to let it know through the <span class="doxyComputerOutput">INPUT</span> attribute in our Doxyfile.
+By default Doxygen will not know about these custom files, so we'll need to let it know through the <code>INPUT</code> attribute in our Doxyfile.
 For the about example add this line to your Doxyfile:

 <div class="doxyProgramListing">